Why you should tighten your lugs

 How to tighten lugs UTV ATV SXS

-You MUST re-torque your lugs to OEM spec after no more than 20 miles.
-This applies to your daily driver, towing trailer, lawn mower and especially your UTV, SxS or ATV.
-Want a reminder pic of what happens when you don't?
-Check out the studs below when my tire wobbled off the studs, leaving the lugs behind.
+You must re-torque your lugs to OEM spec after no more than 20 miles.
+This goes for your daily driver, trailer, lawn mower, and especially your UTV, SxS, or ATV.
+Want a reminder of what happens if you don’t?
+Check out the studs below from when my tire wobbled off, leaving the lugs behind.

 always tighten your lugs or else